paypal/paypal-ios/Guides/paypal-checkout.md

 **Handle the return to your app.** Remove the loading indicator as soon as your app returns to the foreground.
 If the buyer backgrounded the PayPal app without approving or canceling, let them resume rather than restarting checkout.

 **Handle redirection to the browser.** Occasionally the OS opens the return in the default mobile browser instead of your app — usually because the Universal Link is not correctly associated with your domain.
-Your required `fallbackSchemeUrl` covers the common case; as a safeguard, consider website logic that detects a redirected buyer, confirms order status, and guides them back.
+Setting `fallbackSchemeURL` covers the common case; as a safeguard, consider website logic that detects a redirected buyer, confirms order status, and guides them back.

 ## Testing and go-live